Blue Anchor, Hammersmith

-The Blue Anchor is a pub at 13 Lower Mall, Hammersmith, London, that dates from 1722.
+The Blue Anchor is a riverside pub at 13 Lower Mall, Hammersmith, London.
+It dates from 1722 and is owned by the Bermuda-based Property Trust Group.

-The pub was first licensed on 9 June 1722 to a Mr. John Savery, originally known as the Blew Anchor and Washhouses.
+The pub was first licensed on 9 June 1722 to a Mr John Savery, and was originally known as the Blew Anchor and Washhouses.
 On 7 January 1789, a whole sheep, bought for sixteen shillings, was roasted outside.

 In the Victorian era, various partitions were added to the interior, but they have been removed.
 There is a "rather sombre" collection of artefacts from the First World War.
+Gustav Holst was a frequent visitor and composed his Hammersmith Suite there.

-The pub featured in the Gwyneth Paltrow 1998 movie Sliding Doors, where her character is seen dancing with John Hannah and others after a boat race.
+The pub featured in the Gwyneth Paltrow 1998 movie Sliding Doors, where her character is seen dancing with John Hannah's character and others after a boat race.
 The pub also regularly featured in episodes of the British television show New Tricks.

-Gustav Holst was a frequent visitor and composed his Hammersmith Suite there.

-The Blue Anchor is owned by the Bermuda-based Property Trust Group.